qizhongzhi/library_room/README.md

 `https://floating-taiga-45578.herokuapp.com/`

-You cannot sign up as admin user, however the admin user can be assigned by using the existing admin accounts to edit the user profile (set the user type from "User" to "Admin").
+You cannot sign up as an admin user, however the admin user can be assigned by using the existing admin accounts to edit the user profile (set the user type from "User" to "Admin").

-You can log in as Precinfigured Admin, Admin, or Library Member.
+You can log in as a Precinfigured Admin, Admin, or Library Member.
 The usernames and passwords we preconfigured in the system is as following:

 Preconfigured Admin account: trump@gmail.com Key: donaldtrump
 Admin account: hillary@gmail.com Key:hillaryclinton